hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Productivity or Humanity?

-Saying that a computer system is "creative" amounts to saying that its behavior is, in some way, like human creativity.
-So it matters which notion of human creativity we care about.

 People in the 20th Century studied creativity for at least two distinct reasons:

 1. First, [business leaders sought to **increase corporate productivity.**](https://www.newyorker.com/magazine/2023/04/24/the-cult-of-creativity-samuel-weil-franklin-book-review)